CesiumGS/3d-tiles/README.md

 <a name="Will-3D-Tiles-replace-KML" />
 #### Will 3D Tiles replace KML?

 In many cases, yes.
 KML regions and network links are a clunky approach to streaming massive 3D geospatial datasets on the web.
-3D Tiles are built for the web and optimized for streaming; true HLOD is used; polygons do not need to be triangulated; and so on.
+3D Tiles is built for the web and optimized for streaming; true HLOD is used; polygons do not need to be triangulated; and so on.

 <a name="Technical-qa" />
 ### Technical Q&A